BlinkyTM: Plot

 Soon afterwards, Blinky starts to behave abnormally, such as showing up in Alex's room overnight, and continuing the count down from before.
 The next day the family dog appears to be gone, with Alex believing that the robot had something to do with it.
 He tells his mother his forebodings, but she thinks he's just already tired of Blinky and wants a new robot.
 The next day Alex goes into another rage with Blinky, throwing an electronic tablet at him.
 The tablet simply shatters glass throughout the room, causing no damage to Blinky.
-Alex gets even angrier and blames the mess on Blinky, so Blinky retreats to the kitchen to 'clean', counting down from 10 and grabbing an electric knife from the drawers, proclaiming "ready or not, here I come".
-That evening, both parents are eating dinner at the table, with Blinky present and Alex's seat empty.
-As Alex's mother asks Blinky if he has seen Alex, the robot replies that he is right there at the table, and reveals that he has carried out both his and the mother's 'command' from before: he has killed Alex, cleaned him and cooked him into meatballs, which they are now eating.
-The parents scream in horror as Blinky asks if he has "done good".
+When he notices the mess Alex has made, he gets even angrier and blames that on Blinky, so he retreats to the kitchen to "clean", counting down from 10 and grabbing an electric knife from the drawers, proclaiming, "Ready or not, here I come!"
+That evening, both parents are eating meatballs at the table, with Blinky present and Alex's seat empty.
+As Mrs. Neville asks Blinky if he has seen Alex, the robot replies that he's right there at the table, revealing that he has carried out both his and her "commands" from before: he has killed Alex, cleaned him and cooked him for dinner, which they're now eating.
+The parents scream and cough in horror as Blinky asks if he has "done good".

-While a TV advertisement orders the people to contact immediately if Blinky acts abnormally, the police arrive at the house as Blinky is cleaning up supposedly the parents' blood.
+While a TV advertisement orders the people to contact immediately if Blinky acts abnormally, the police arrive at the house as Blinky is cleaning up the Nevilles' blood.
 He lets two officers into the house, and shuts the door behind them.
-The last shot shows Blinky as he kills his next victims, himself and the camera covered in blood, as he carries out Alex's past 'commands' to kill everybody.
+The last shot shows Blinky as he kills his next victims, himself and the camera covered in blood, as he carries out Alex's past "command" to kill everybody.